JonathanGrossman/mongodb_basics/03_node_query_operators.md

 }
 ```

 Notice that the users collection of documents as a whole has 5 documents (see the documents at the top of this section).
 The `.find()` comparison query in the example above, however, returns only 3 documents.
-That's because 2 of the 5 documents in the users collection have a `langauges` field that does not contain 'javascript'.
+That's because 2 of the 5 documents in the users collection have a `langauges` field that does not contain `'javascript'`.

 Now try adding more items to the array in your comparison object `{ $in: ["javascript"] }`.
-For instance, what happens when you add 'python' `{ $in: ["javascript", "python"] }`
+For instance, what happens when you add `'python'` to the filter `{ $in: ["javascript", "python"] }`

 ### not equal to